unt-libraries/solrbenchmark/README.md

 ### Running Tests

+The repository and source package include both unit tests and integration tests, where the integration tests require an active Solr instance to test against.
+By default, if you invoke `pytest` from the repository root, both sets of tests will run.

 #### Unit Tests

-Run unit tests in your active environment by invoking:
+Run *only* unit tests in your active environment using:

 ```bash
 pytest --ignore=tests/integration
 ```

 from the solrbenchmark root directory.
+Unit tests do *not* require a running Solr instance.

 #### Integration tests

-I've written a small number of integration tests that test against an actual running Solr instance.
-These and all configuration needed to run them are in the `tests/integration` directory.
+Integration tests and all configuration needed to run them are isolated in the `tests/integration` directory.

-To run them, you can either provide your own test Solr core that uses the configuration in the `tests/integration/solrconf` directory or use Docker and docker-compose.
+Before you run them, you must either provide your own test Solr core that uses the configuration in the `tests/integration/solrconf` directory or use Docker and docker-compose with the supplied configuration.

 By default we expect Solr to run on 127.0.0.1:8983 using a core called `test_core`.
 You can change any of these values by setting them in a `tests/integration/.env` file, using `tests/integration/template.env` as a template.
 If the defaults are fine, you do not need to create the .env file.